broeneatsdinner/Dinner-Lab-Wiki/Feature-Branches.md

 Boop boop boop, notes here.

 1. In your GitHub GUI, switch to the `develop` branch.
-2. Create a new branch off of `develop`, called `some-cool-feature`
+2. Create a new branch off of `develop`, called `your-feature-branch` (you choose!)
-3. Work on that feature, and when it’s done, merge that feature back into `develop`
+3. Work on that feature, and when it’s done, merge `your-feature-branch` back into `develop`
 4. Sync your local `develop` branch with the origin `develop`
 4. Pull `develop` onto the **dev1** server
 5. Test your feature (or get your feature tested) on dev1 @ dev1.dinnerlab.com